samuelfaj/jQuery-Simple-Pagination/README.md

 ```

 ## Usage
-* Add an unique `data-id` for the group of divs and links.
+* Add an unique `data-id` for the divs and links group.
 * Add a page, it must have a `sp` attribute, an unique `data-page` number and the same group `data-id`.
 * Add a link to this page, it must have a `sp-link` attribute, the `data-page` which it'll call and the same group `data-id`.
 * The element of page/link doesn't matter.
 It can be a div, an link, a span...